 Provide the reader the choice of the other two options.

-In an educational setting, sometimes the preview images provided by YouTube can be distracting, or for an author-hosted video you may wish to provide your own preview image.
+In an educational setting, sometimes the preview images provided by YouTube can be distracting, or for an author-provided video you may wish to provide your own preview image.
 The

 @preview attribute can take on the following values